Global stocks, oil lead risk rally on U.S. stimulus hopes

 Shorting the dollar has been a popular trade.
 Calculations by Reuters based on data released by the Commodity Futures Trading Commission on Monday suggested that trend would persist.
 Short positions on the dollar swelled in the week ended Dec.
 21 to $26.6 billion, the highest in three months.

-Among other currencies, sterling rose 0.2% against the dollar, reversing two days of losses, albeit off its earlier high.
-The euro climbed for the third day in a row, up 0.3%, also buoyed in part by talk of an EU-China trade pact.
+Among other currencies, sterling rose 0.4% against the dollar, reversing two days of losses, while the euro climbed for the third day in a row, up 0.3%, also buoyed in part by talk of an EU-China trade pact.

 Yields on European government debt edged lower, with blue-chip 10-year German bond yields at 0.57% and riskier Italian, Spanish and Portuguese yields also lower.